MirMustafaAli/mirmustafaali/README.md

 ### Research Assistant | UTA Research Institute
 *(Sep 2023 - Jan 2024)*
-- Engineered LSTM models for smartwatch analytics
+- Engineered an LSTM-based model for smartwatch health analytics with 92%  accuracy and 22% fewer false positives in fall detection across open source medical datasets.
-- Implemented robust fall detection systems using PyTorch Lightning and MLFlow
+- Integrated MLFLOW and pytorch lightning to boost reproducibility and reduce hyperparameter tuning time by 20%.

 ### Senior Data Scientist | Aptus Data Labs
 *(Mar 2022 - Jan 2023)*
 - Led a team on automating pharmaceutical report analysis via combination of heuristics with the collaboration of subject matter experts and BERT Zero-Shot Classification.
 - Reduced the report evaluation process from 1 month to 1 week.
-- Implemented dynamic PROMPT/LABEL techniques
+- Built an end-to-end ML pipeline on Microsoft Azure, deploying trained models with total sub 1 min inference latency, improving processing speed for real-time applications.

 ### Associate Consultant | CoffeeBeans Consulting
 *(Jan 2019 - Jan 2022)*